Dir. Tod Browning

-The at times beautifully fluid camerawork courtesy of Karl Freund, is rarely as impressive as the instance where it skulks into the crypt beneath Dracula’s crumbling castle and casts it’s piercing gaze at The Count’s slumbering brides rising up from their coffins and wafting through the murky chamber, wraith like.
+The camerawork courtesy of Karl Freund, is rarely as impressive or beautifully fluid as the instance where it skulks into the crypt beneath Dracula’s crumbling castle and casts its piercing gaze at the Count’s slumbering brides rising up from their coffins and wafting through the murky chamber, wraith like.
 This provocative sequence is one of many highlights and each shot is elegantly composed, creating an overwhelming sense of depth, darkness and dread.
 It is here where we are also given our first glimpse of the imposing Count Dracula and the quiet menace he exudes.

 The various performances of the cast are wildly uneven.
 Given that the film was made in 1931 and the phenomena of synchronised sound was relatively new to cinema (The Jazz Singer was released four years prior), many of the actors still retain a silent-era mode of highly expressive emoting, whilst flatly delivering their lines.

-David Manners (who would go on to star in The Black Cat with Lugosi several years later) is typically stiff as Harker, while Helen Chandler as Mina, does what pretty much every other female character in old horror films does: screams a lot and faints.
+David Manners (who would go on to star in The Black Cat with Lugosi several years later) is a rather stiff and starched Harker, while Helen Chandler as Mina, is sadly not given much to do except scream and faint.
 She is often patronised by Jonathan, particularly when she recalls a haunting dream she had about the Count advancing towards her and is told by her husband to ‘Forget about all these dreams and think about something cheerful, darling.’

 Indeed this scene also holds the film’s only hint of sexual undertones as Mina breathlessly describes Dracula’s eyes and lips moving slowly towards her slender neck.
 ‘Where did the lips go?’ asks a flustered Van Helsing.